tnfru/nvim-venv-detector/README.md

 ## Why?

-As a Software and AI Engineer, you frequently switch between projects, each with its own Python virtual environment.
+As a Software Engineer, you frequently switch between projects, each with its own Python virtual environment.
 Manually updating your Neovim configuration to point to the correct Python executable for tools like `basedpyright` or `ruff` is tedious and error-prone.

 This plugin solves that problem.
 It runs automatically when you launch Neovim and detects the project's virtual environment, setting the Python path for you.
 No more manual configuration.